 On this page

-The APEX path pattern syntax is a set of rules that allow you to filter and select specific elements within APEX graphs and the packed character format:
+The APEX path pattern syntax is a set of rules that allow you to filter and select specific elements within APEX graphs, skeletons and geometry, and the packed character folder structure:

 APEX graphs

 APEX path patterns are used in graph nodes like graph::FindNodes and graph::FindPorts to find specific groups of nodes and ports.
-APEX path patterns can also be used to filter for metadata on graph nodes like tags and properties.
-Tags are used extensively in pre-built rig components to label and find nodes in a rig.
+APEX path patterns can also be used to filter for graph metadata like tags and properties.
+Tags on graph nodes are used extensively in pre-built rig components to label and find nodes in a rig.

-APEX path patterns are used in the Unpack Folder SOP to extract specific elements from the nested folder structure of the packed character format.
+APEX path patterns are used in the Unpack Folder SOP to extract specific elements from the nested packed character folder structure, which stores character elements for animation.

 APEX path pattern syntax

 The rules of the APEX path pattern syntax are listed in the table below.
-The “hierarchy levels” mentioned refer to nested subnets (for APEX graphs) and nested folder structures (for the packed character format).
+The “hierarchy levels” in the table refer to:

 Syntax